Manike Mage Hithe

-"Manike Mage Hithe" (මැණිකේ මගේ හිතේ) is a Sri Lankan Sinhala-language song by Yohani, Satheeshan Rathnayaka and Chamath Sangeeth.
+"Manike Mage Hithe" (මැණිකේ මගේ හිතේ) is a Sri Lankan Sinhala-language song by Yohani, Satheeshan Rathnayaka, Dulan ARX and Chamath Sangeeth.

 An official cover for the song was done by Chamath Sangeeth and released on 22 May 2021.
 The lyrics were written by Dulan ARX.
 The cover crossed 190 million views on YouTube in three months.
 It was dubbed into a number of languages, viewed across South Asia, and reached high positions on a number of charts worldwide.

 The video song also marked the first major breakthrough viral marketing in Sri Lanka.

 About

 Original

-The original song Manike Mage Hithe was produced by Chamath Sangeeth in July 2020 during the COVID-19 pandemic lockdown in Sri Lanka.
-It was directed by Hasith Aryan (Hasitha Vithanage) and sung by Satheeshan & Dulan ARX.
+The original song "Manike Mage Hithe" was produced by Chamath Sangeeth in July 2020 during the COVID-19 pandemic lockdown in Sri Lanka.
+It was directed by Hasith Aryan (Hasitha Vithanage) and sung by Satheeshan Ratnayake & rapped by Dulan ARX.

 Cover

 The cover was uploaded on YouTube on 22 May 2021 coinciding with the Republic Day of Sri Lanka.